aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

 One of the difficulties of using a variable-length code is knowing when you have reached the end of a symbol in reading a sequence of zeros and ones.
 Morse code solves this problem by using a **special separator code** after the sequence of dots and dashes for each letter.
 Another solution is to design the code in such a way that no complete code for any symbol is the beginning of the code for another symbol.
 Such a code is called a **prefix code**.
 In the example above, `A` is encoded by `0` and `B` is encoded by `100`, so no other symbol can have a code that begins with `0` or with `100`.

-In general, we can attain significant saving if we use variable-length prefix codes that take advantage of the relative frequencies of the symbols in the messages to be encoded.
+In general, we can attain significant savings if we use variable-length prefix codes that take advantage of the relative frequencies of the symbols in the messages to be encoded.
 One particular scheme for doing this is called the Huffman encoding method, after its discoverer, David Huffman.
 A Huffman code can be represented as a binary tree whose leaves are the symbols that are encoded.
 At each non-leaf node of the tree there is a set containing all the symbols in the leaves that lie below the node.
 In addition, each symbol at a leaf is assigned a weight (which is its relative frequency), and each non-leaf node contains a weight that is the sum of all the weights of the leaves lying below it.
 The weights are not used in the encoding or the decoding process.
 We will see below how they are used to help construct the tree.

 ![A Huffman encoding tree](https://blog-images-1258719270.cos.ap-shanghai.myqcloud.com/%E3%80%8A%20Structure%20and%20Interpretation%20of%20Computer%20Programs%20%28Lisp%29%20%E3%80%8B/A%20Huffman%20encoding%20tree.png)